nps5696/computer-vision-cognition/weekly_reports/Status_Report_10_23_23.md

 ## Team Report

  - Previous week progress
-   - A few backend endpoints were developed for data submission (from MLed detectors)
-   - Dataset was fully prepared and loaded into the ML notebook
-   - CNN - convolutional neural network development started - tensorflow with keras libs are being used

- - Progress and Issues
    - Dataset augmentation performed
    - Pycharm configured with pytest and pylint
    - Dataset transformation steps were added to ML notebook
    - Dataset label coordinates were normalized to allow relative coordinates with label mapping

+ - Progress and Issues
+   - ML CNN layers are writen
+   - ML and hyperparameters config in development
+   - Some python linter errors fixed

  - Plans and Goals
    - Continue working on layers development for CNN (input, convolutional, activation, ReLU)
    - Run ML (stretch goal)
    - Develop endpoint for FE data retrieval calls to BE
-   - Fix linter warnings
+   - Continue fixing linter errors
    - Write some unit tests (midterm goal)
    - Team sync-up